telerik/kendo-ui-core/docs/web/editor/post-process.md

 ---
-title: Post-processing
+title: Post-Process Content
-page_title: Post-processing the editor content | Kendo UI Documentation
+page_title: Post-Process Content | Kendo UI Editor Widget
-description: The documentation guide will show how to post-process the Editor content so that it fits your needs.
+description: "Learn how to post-process the content of the Kendo UI Editor widget so it fits your needs."
+slug: post_process_content_editor_widget
 position: 3
 ---

-# Post-processing the editor content

-## Post-processing the editor value before sending it to the server
+# Post-Process Content

-If the editor is within a `<form>` element, a good moment to post-process its contents is right before the form is posted to the server, in the `submit` event.
+If the Editor is within a `<form>` element, the convenient moment to post-process its content is right before the `<form>` is posted to the server in the `submit` event.

-### Example - remove all paragraphs before posting to server
+###### Example - remove all paragraphs before posting the content to the server

     <form>
       <textarea id="comments"></textarea>